Weekly Wednesday Webinar Series

 Driven & Stuck

-Understanding AuDHD Brains
+Understanding AuDHD

-What happens when autism and ADHD show up together?
+What happens when Autism and ADHD show up together?
 This session explores executive functioning in AuDHD—where motivation, structure, flexibility, and overwhelm don’t follow predictable patterns.
 Learn how to make sense of these contradictions and support them effectively.

 Write your awesome label here.